lfades/cottz-publish/README.md

 provides a number of methods to easily manipulate data using internally observe and observeChanges in the server

 ## Quick Start
-assuming that we have a collection of authors and other books with the following structure
+Assuming we have the following collections
 ```js
 // Authors
 {